 Tips to keep your skin naturally glowing, young and acne-free

 Stress and how we look go hand in hand.
-Most of us are all very aware of how connected the mind is to the body and vice versa.
+Some of us are aware of how connected the mind is to the body and vice versa.
 The body is the head of our mind.

 I wanted to know how it works?
-Well, I searched and did my homework - according to the article on Psychology Today that a stressful event; such as losing you job can trigger a cascade of hormones, including adrenaline and cortisol, that surged through your body, speeding heartbeat and the circulation of blood, mobilising fat and sugar for fast energy, focusing attention, preparing muscles for action, and more.
+Well, I searched and did my homework - according to the article on Psychology Today that a stressful event; such as losing you job or having deadlines or exams; these can trigger a cascade of hormones, including adrenaline and cortisol, that surged through your body, speeding heartbeat and the circulation of blood, mobilising fat and sugar for fast energy, focusing attention, preparing muscles for action, and more.
 It generally takes sometime for the body to calm down after the stress response has been triggered.

 Furthermore, a constant state of anxiety caused levels of adrenaline and cortisol to stay high in the body which considerably harm our facial skin cells because it can interfere with our blood flow patterns.
 Due to this interference, it can weaken our skin blood vessels, especially our facial.
 This process leads to ageing.
 If someone already has problem like acne, proriasis or eczema, stress can make these conditions worse.